 If you have been subjected to one of these or another scam, it is crucial to have an experienced consumer fraud attorney in your corner.
 A lawyer can help you seek a variety of legal remedies against fraudsters, including by joining with other people who have been victimized by the same scheme.

-Understanding Class Action Lawsuits
+Understanding Class Action Lawsuits for Consumers